Marin Preda: Leaving his native village

 In 1937, avoiding the Teacher Training School in Alexandria, where the fees were too high, Preda instead sought to attend school in Câmpulung-Muscel, but was rejected at the medical examination due to myopia.
 His father then tried to send him to a trade school; however, a librarian, Constantin Păun from Miroși, intervened and sent Preda to school in Abrud, where he received a successful grade of 10 in the scholarship examination.
 Preda soon integrated into daily life at a pedagogical institute.
-The teaches were satisfied with him and he got along well with his Transylvanian colleagues; in 1939 he spent the winter holiday with a colleague from Abrud.
+The teachers were satisfied with him, and he got along well with his Transylvanian colleagues; in 1939 he spent the winter holiday with a colleague from Abrud.

 In the autumn of 1939 he was transferred to a school in Cristur-Odorhei, where he continued his studies for another year.
 As with Abrud, he showed a special interest in history, Romanian, and mathematics.
 At the meetings of the Literary Society in the school, he was noticed by the teacher Justin Salanțiu, who predicted that "he will become a great writer".
-While in the Literary Society he wrote and read some short sketches, which were chosen for publication in his school's literary magazine; however, due to changing political circumstances in Romania, the magazine shut down and his writings went unpublished.
+While in the Literary Society, he wrote and read some short sketches, which were chosen for publication in his school's literary magazine; however, due to changing political circumstances in Romania, the magazine shut down, and his writings went unpublished.
 The three years of Transylvanian life were later evoked in the semi-autobiographical novel Viața ca o pradă ("Life as Prey") and in Cel mai iubit dintre pământeni ("The Most Beloved of Earthlings").
 In 1940, following the Second Vienna Award, which transferred parts of Transylvania to Hungary, Preda began to attend school in Bucharest.